Actors Centre Australia

-Actors Centre Australia is a private, dramatic arts and acting school offering both certificate and degree level qualifications, based in Leichhardt, an Inner West suburb of Sydney, in New South Wales, Australia.
+Actors Centre Australia is a private, dramatic arts and acting school offering both certificate and degree level qualifications, based in Glebe.

 History

 ACA was founded in 1987 by Dean Carey, then aged 27.
 He has remained associated with ACA since, while also having a varied national and international teaching, production, and performing career.

 Patron

 Hugh Jackman is Patron of ACA.
 He graduated from ACA's full-time acting course in 1991.
 Having established a national and international career, Jackman accepted the role of Patron in 2007 and continues to support the ACA.

 Organisation

-ACA is a trading name of the Australian registered company, ACA Sydney Pty Ltd ABN 13 601 586 467 which is also a Registered Training Organisation (RTO) (Code:45065).
+ACA is a trading name of the Australian registered company, ACA Sydney Pty Ltd ABN 13 601 586 467 which is also a registered training organisation (RTO) (Code:45065).

 Staff are organised as Executive Teaching, Teaching, and Operational staff.